2023 Serbian parliamentary election: Government

 SNS campaigned on populist messages.
 On 29 October, Vučić announced that by 1 December, the government would distribute to 170,000 social assistance recipients and 51,000 blind, elderly, and dementia patients, with students also receiving transport discounts.
 Despite the government denying that this decision would influence the voters, Nemanja Nenadić, from non-profit organisation Transparency Serbia, listed the payouts and discounts as "one of the ways to subtly influence the will of the citizens, to make them think that the government makes concessions to them" (jedan od načina da se malo suptilnije utiče na volju građana, da pomisle kako im vlast čini ustupke).
 In response to Vučić's campaign, DS submitted a report to the Anti-Corruption Agency, alleging that Vučić allegedly abused power to boost SNS in the elections.
 The Bureau of Social Research (BIRODI) also claimed that Vučić violated Article 40 of the Law on Prevention of Corruption.
 Zoran Čvorović, a professor at the Faculty of Law of the University of Kragujevac, argued that President Vučić violated the Serbian constitution by being listed as the representative of all SNS-led electoral lists in the 2023 elections.
 RIK rejected all 15 citizens' complaints related to Vučić being listed on the SNS-led electoral list, despite not taking part in the elections, saying that "Vučić has agreed on paper for his name to be mentioned on the electoral list" (Vučić pismeno saglasio da svoje ima da jednoj listi).
 The government of Serbia introduced more populist measures in late November, such as payouts to high school students.

-Orlić and Nevena Đurić, vice-presidents of SNS, campaigned in Ruma, where they pledged citizens more investments in infrastructure, education, and technology.
-Another campaign meeting was held on 9 November in Pirot, featuring Vučić, Brnabić, Vučević, Stamatović, and PUPS leader Milan Krkobabić as speakers.
-SNS also campaigned on improving the status of women and introducing more mammograms in Serbian hospitals.
-The party has also expressed its support for the accession of Serbia to the EU.
-Nikolić made his first public appearance since 2017 at the SNS convention in Belgrade on 2 December.
-SNS held its last convention in Novi Sad on 13 December.